uhhuhuhuhuh/dotfyle_and_nvim_config/README.md

-todo-comments.nvim (✅ Highlight, list and search todo comments in your projects) trouble.nvim (🚦pretty diagnostics, quickfix and location list to help you solve all the trouble) undotree (The undo history visualizer for VIM) vim-fugitive (A Git wrapper so awesome, it should be illegal)
+todo-comments.nvim (✅ Highlight, list and search todo comments in your projects) trouble.nvim (🚦pretty diagnostics, quickfix and location list to help you solve all the trouble) undotree (The undo history visualizer for VIM)
 ```
 ## Some useful to know keymappings
 ```